johncallahan/syncing-server/SESSIONS.md

 #### Obtaining tokens

-Tokens can be obtained via the following methods:
+Tokens can be obtained every time the user performs the following actions:

 1. When a user signs in
 1. When a user registers an account